Priyanshu19Mishra/Power-BI-Dashboards/README.md

 Mobile Accessibility: Power BI offers a mobile app (available on iOS, Android, and Windows) that allows users to view and interact with dashboards on the go.
 The dashboards are responsive and adapt to different screen sizes.

+Natural Language Queries: Power BI dashboards support Q&A features, allowing users to type natural language questions to explore the data (e.g., "What were the sales last quarter?" or "Show sales by region").
+Power BI will generate visualizations based on the queries.

+Sharing and Collaboration: Dashboards can be shared across teams or with specific users in Power BI by publishing them to a workspace.
+Shared users can view and interact with the dashboard but may not have permission to modify it unless given access.
+Power BI Pro or Premium licenses are required for sharing outside of your organization.

+Alerts and Notifications: Power BI supports alerts on dashboard tiles, especially for KPIs and metrics.
+Users can set thresholds for specific data points, and Power BI will notify them via email when certain conditions are met (e.g., sales drop below a set number).